Do electric cars have gearboxes?

-Also, electric motors are power-efficient throughout this rev range, meaning they don't only deliver their optimum performance within a small, narrow rev band.
-This also means electric cars make maximum torque almost instantly from zero revs, so they don't have a specific rev range suited to low-speed driving or acceleration.
+Also, electric motors are power-efficient throughout that rev range.
+This means they don't only deliver their optimum performance within a small, narrow rev band.
+It also means electric cars make maximum torque almost instantly from zero revs, so they don't have a specific rev range suited to low-speed driving or acceleration.

 Can electric vehicles have more than one gear?

 For road cars, engineering firm GKN Driveline has introduced a two-speed 'eTwisterX' electric driveline.
 In simple terms, the addition of a second gear allows for better acceleration and top speed than single-speed electric drive units do.

 Most hybrids (plug-in or otherwise) have a standard electric motor with a single gear, as this is cheaper and less complicated to manufacture.
 And as explained above, single-geared units give away very little in terms of performance or efficiency, mitigating the need for a two or three-speed gearbox.
 The internal-combustion engine in these cars will usually put its power through a conventional automatic or CVT gearbox.

 What are the benefits of having just a single gear?

-Given that electric cars already tend to cost more than their diesel and petrol counterparts, it's unlikely manufacturers will want to add unnecessarily to the price.
+Given that electric cars tend to cost more than their diesel and petrol counterparts, it's unlikely manufacturers will want to add unnecessarily to the price.
 This is especially true when the single-gear setup is already optimal for most electric cars, and delivers equal or even better performance than conventional powertrains can offer.